|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Need a basic blueberry muffin recipe that's quick and easy to prepare?
 You've just found it.

-To me, blueberry muffins deserve a spot amongst the most American of breakfast comfort foods.
-There's just something about blueberry muffins that trumps all other muffins (sorry, pumpkin muffins, you know I love you too), particularly when made at home.
-This super easy recipe combines just the basics - egg, oil, milk, flour and sugar - to make a basic and simple homemade blueberry muffin.
+To us, blueberry muffins deserve a spot amongst the most American of breakfast comfort foods.
+There's just something about blueberry muffins that trumps all other muffins (sorry, pumpkin muffins, you know we love you too), particularly when made at home.
+This super easy recipe combines just the basics—egg, oil, milk, flour, and sugar—to make a basic and simple homemade blueberry muffin.
 Nothing more, nothing less.